juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 <img src="images/image-9.png" alt="IBM Bob IDE Status Bar showing ADK installed" width="300px">

-> NOTE: The version number you are seeing in the Status Bar is the version of the ADK that is installed.
+>**NOTE**: The version number you are seeing in the Status Bar is the version of the ADK that is installed.
 It might be different from the version shown in the picture above.
 New ADK versions are released regularly, so the version number will change over time.

 ## Step 9: Install watsonx Orchestrate MCP Servers